StephanHainthaler/ft_transcendence/INFO/Documentation.md

 <img width="562" height="526" alt="image" src="https://github.com/user-attachments/assets/67767e0f-121b-4a22-a9ea-1842a90a7297" />

 And then in line 68 the VDOM of the page gets mounted into the "app" div.
+This happens every time the router get's initialized!

 What we do is we add content to this "div" element.
 And this is done in the "mount" function in vdom.ts: